- Buy and sell over 2,500 ASX-listed equities for a flat $5 fee, and buy ETFs for $0

 How much does Superhero cost?

-Superhero offers a flat fee of $5 per trade on the Australian Securities Exchange, with ETF trades always free.
+Superhero offers a flat fee of $5 per trade on the Australian Securities Exchange (ASX), with $0 brokerage to buy ETFs.
 This fee stays the same, whether you make 1 or 100 trades monthly.
 It's also the same whether the amount of your trade is $100 or $10,000.
 Compare this with traditional online brokers who charge around $20 per trade for lower-value orders, rising to as much as $50 or more for large trades.

 Other costs include a $1 fee to BPAY into your account, but PayID transfers are free.

 For trades of US equities listed on the NASDAQ and NYSE the brokerage fee is $0 – free.